 Additional peace of mind

 While these steps will help you make an informed decision it may be worth considering a pre-purchase inspection for additional peace of mind.
-A is carried out by a qualified mechanic, who will complete a comprehensive vehicle inspection and provide a detailed digital report so you can make a smart decision about your purchase.
+An inspection is carried out by a qualified mechanic, who will complete a comprehensive vehicle inspection and provide a detailed digital report so you can make a smart decision about your purchase.

 It is extremely important to take your time and uncover everything there is to know about the car before you purchase, the extra time and small investments for additional checks may end up saving you thousands in the long run.